LunarG/VulkanSamples/icd/README.md

 - [Implementation for Intel GPUs](intel)
 - [Null driver](nulldrv)
 - [*Sample Driver Tests*](../tests)
-    - Now includes Golden images to verify xgl_render_tests rendering.
+    - Now includes Golden images to verify vk_render_tests rendering.

-common/ provides helper and utility functions, as well as all XGL entry points except xglInitAndEnumerateGpus.
-Hardware drivers are required to provide that function, and to embed a "XGL_LAYER_DISPATCH_TABLE *" as the first member of XGL_PHYSICAL_GPU and all XGL_BASE_OBJECT.
+common/ provides helper and utility functions, as well as all VK entry points except vkInitAndEnumerateGpus.
+Hardware drivers are required to provide that function, and to embed a "VK_LAYER_DISPATCH_TABLE *" as the first member of VK_PHYSICAL_GPU and all VK_BASE_OBJECT.

 Thread safety